Thiago Motta

-A midfielder, Motta spent his early career at Barcelona, where he was injury-prone.
-He played two and a half seasons with Inter Milan before joining Paris Saint-Germain in January 2012, winning 27 major titles all clubs combined.
-Motta also had brief spells with Atlético Madrid in Spain, and Genoa in Italy.
+A defensive midfielder, Motta spent his early career in Spain with Barcelona, where he won two La Liga titles and the UEFA Champions League despite recurring injuries.
+After brief spells with Atlético Madrid and Genoa, Motta was signed by Inter Milan in 2009.
+He was part of the squad that won a continental treble of Serie A, Coppa Italia and the Champions League in 2010.
+He joined Paris Saint-Germain in 2012, where he won 18 trophies (including five Ligue 1 titles) before retiring in 2018.

-Born in Brazil, Motta also holds Italian citizenship.
-After making two appearances for his country of birth in 2003, he represented the latter national team a total of 30 times since making his debut in 2011, scoring once.
-He appeared at the 2014 FIFA World Cup and two European Championships with Italy, finishing second at Euro 2012.
+Born and raised in Brazil and of Italian descent, Motta holds Italian citizenship.
+After making two appearances for Brazil in 2003, he subsequently represented Italy 30 times from 2011, scoring once.
+He appeared as Italy were finalists at UEFA Euro 2012, and also played at the 2014 FIFA World Cup and Euro 2016.

-Following his retirement in 2018, he coached the under-19 side of Paris Saint-Germain.
-In October 2019, he was appointed as Genoa's new manager, being fired in December following a poor run of results.

-In July 2021, Motta was appointed as Spezia Calcio manager, where he remained for one season.
-He then took over as manager of Bologna in September 2022.
+Following his retirement, he coached PSG's under-19 side.
+In October 2019, he returned to Genoa as their manager, before he was fired in December following a poor run of results.
+In July 2021, Motta was appointed manager of Spezia, where he remained for one season, before taking over as manager of Bologna in September 2022, leading them to qualify for the Champions League in his second season.
+In June 2024, Motta was appointed head coach of Juventus.
+In March 2025, after being eliminated from the Champions League and general poor results, he was sacked.

 Early life

-Motta was born in São Bernardo do Campo, São Paulo.
+Motta was born in São Bernardo do Campo, São Paulo, and is of Italian descent.

 Club career

 Barcelona

-Motta signed with FC Barcelona in 1999 at age 17 from São Paulo side Clube Atlético Juventus, initially being assigned to the club's B-side.
-He eventually graduated to the first team in 2001, making his official debut on 3 October against RCD Mallorca in a 3–0 home win.
+Motta signed with Barcelona in 1999 at age 17 from São Paulo side Juventus-SP, initially being assigned to the club's B-side.
+He eventually graduated to the first team in 2001, making his debut on 3 October against Mallorca in a 3–0 home win.

 In the 2001–02 edition of the UEFA Champions League, Motta made seven appearances and helped his team to the semi-finals.
-In 2002–03's La Liga he appeared in a career-best 21 games (with three goals) as Barça could only finish in sixth position, and also played an important part in the following season's long UEFA Cup run, which was eventually ended by Celtic; in the first leg, a 0–1 loss in Glasgow (0–1 on aggregate), he was sent off during half-time after hitting out at opposing goalkeeper Robert Douglas who was also shown the red card, in an incident that happened in the tunnel.
+In 2002–03's La Liga he appeared in a career-best 21 games (with three goals) as Barça could only finish in sixth position, and also played an important part in the following season's long UEFA Cup run, which was eventually ended by Celtic.
+In the first leg, a 0–1 loss in Glasgow (0–1 on aggregate), he was sent off during half-time after hitting out at opposing goalkeeper Robert Douglas who was also shown the red card, in an incident that happened in the tunnel.

-Motta was also dogged by several injuries, particularly one suffered on 11 September 2004 against Sevilla FC, which sidelined him for seven months, during his time at Barcelona.
-He would eventually need surgery to rebuild the anterior cruciate and lateral ligaments in his left knee, but was able to make a swift recovery and made an emotional comeback, taking to the field to rapturous applause as eventual league champions defeated Getafe CF 2–0 on 17 April.
+Motta was also dogged by several injuries, particularly one suffered on 11 September 2004 against Sevilla, which sidelined him for seven months, during his time at Barcelona.
+He eventually needed surgery to rebuild the anterior cruciate and lateral ligaments in his left knee, but was able to make a swift recovery and made an emotional comeback, taking to the field to rapturous applause as the eventual league champions defeated Getafe 2–0 on 17 April.